aws-samples/scp-alternative-solution/README.md

 ### Use Case 1: Initialize S3 bucket for the SCP polices files

-With the alternative solution, the SCP policy are defined in a json file and stored in S3 bucket.
+With the alternative solution, the SCP policy is defined in a json file and stored in S3 bucket.
 The SCP policy file for the Organization Unit or Account must exist in advance.

 * Login to security account, a dedicated S3 bucket should created to store the "SCP polices".
 The naming convention is `scp-alt-<Security-Account-ID>`.
 * Rename the SCP policy file with the required naming convention (E.g Rename [010-region-beijing-only.json](sample-scp-policies/010-region-beijing-only.json) to `ou-47kj-8dquliyv.json` for demo purpose)